 Police and law enforcement still have jobs to do during this time.
 With the fear of coronavirus spreading, it can be difficult to get many things done that they would do on a typical day.
 Search, and rescue is just one of the jobs your law enforcement does.
 Search and rescue help find missing persons who may be in danger.
 Unfortunately, the world doesn’t just stop turning because we’re all under lockdown.
 People can still go missing, and it’s up to your law enforcement to find them.

-Drones equipped with audio and video can support law enforcement in their search and rescue efforts, helping to cover more area in less time.
+Security drones equipped with audio and video can support law enforcement in their search and rescue efforts, helping to cover more area in less time.

 As you may know, social isolation is the best way that we can work together to come out on top of this virus with minimal losses.
 To keep people inside or away from public gathering areas, drones can be used for evacuations.
 In Latin America, authorities are using drones equipped with audio to find citizens congregating in the streets and ask them to return to their homes.